mstatt/DocNovus/README.md

     >> tar vxf wkhtmltox-0.12.3_linux-generic-amd64.tar.xz
     >> cp wkhtmltox/bin/wk* /usr/local/bin/
     ************************************************************************
-    Inital Run Uncomment the following lines (128-131) to download the NLTK resources, After the 1st run you can remove or comment them out.
+    Inital Run Uncomment the following lines (128-131) in multi_file_processor.py to download the NLTK resources, After the 1st run you can remove or comment them out.
     ************************************************************************